ocaml/ocaml.org/data/tutorials/platform/op_02_roadmap.md

 programming is great for teaching purposes, as it focuses on explanations, but it can also be used as a way to encourage documenting a large codebase.

-In OCaml, literate programming support is provided by the MDX tool, which is driven by Dune.
-To enable MDX processing in directory files, it suffices to add:
+In OCaml, literate programming support is provided by the `odoc` tool.
+Odoc is typically used to generate documentation, but it can also execute code blocks in your documentation.

+This behaviour is opt-in and can be configured using a Dune stanza, for
+instance:

 ```
-(mdx)
+(documentation
+  (execute_code_blocks true))
 ```

-in the corresponding `dune` file.
-Additional options can be provided in the above stanza, such as selecting which files to run MDX on or which library to include, but this single line will activate literate programming on all supported files.
+Additional options can be provided in the above stanza, such as selecting which files to run odoc on or which library to include.

-MDX supports several syntaxes for literate programming: code blocks to be executed can be embedded in `.md` files, `.mli` files, and `.mld` files.
+Code block execution is supported for every documentation files supported by odoc, including `.md`, `.mli` and `.mld` files.

 The syntax for embedded code blocks in `.mli` and `.mld` files supports specifying the output generated by executing the embedded code.
 This allows us to interpret the output as a richer format, such as tables, images, graphs, etc., which can then be displayed as such by the editor or suitably embedded in HTML by `odoc`.

 Dune allows us to run the (literate) program and check that the output from running the program is as expected in the file: